lefnire/ml-tools/README.md

 Various ML utilities I use in most of my projects.
 Includes:

 * Text cleanup & similarity methods using Spacy + lemmatization, TF-IDF or BERT embeddings, cosine / Jensen-Shannon
-* Basic AutoEncoder (Keras, code coming soon)
+* Basic AutoEncoder
 * XGBoost hyper-optimization & feature_importances_ extraction (coming soon)
-* BERT utils, like batch-chunking multiple docs to GPU only what fits
+* BERT utils, like batch-chunking multiple docs to GPU only what fits (coming soon)

 No modules are installed for you, see https://github.com/lefnire/blob/master/gnothi/gpu.dockerfile for modules I'm using.
 I'll fix this.